 Dashboards make it possible to create custom charts in a few clicks.
 Doing so, you visualize information in charts, tables, bars, pie formats, etc. No coding knowledge is required to add or remove charts as well as to create custom reports.
 This guarantees autonomy in the analysis of expenses and traceable reimbursement data.

-4. Expense Reimbursements: stop wasting time and money
+Stop wasting time and money with Pipefy

 A digitalized and automated reimbursement request process is much more reliable, secure, and agile, making life easier for both employees and the Finance team.
 By digitizing the whole process it is easy to track information and ensure that all transactions complie with the company’s refund policies.